If you enjoy history and exploring times gone by you will love the Borders.

 It was a time that became known as the ‘rough wooing’ and a result of the Scots refusal to ratify the betrothal of the infant Mary Queen of Scots to Henry’s son Edward, then at the tender age of seven.

-Explore the Borders turns the clock back on the history of the northern borderlands.
+Explore the Borders turns the clock back and revisits the history of the northern borderlands.